 Mr. Mohan Kumar Silaparasetty is a Consultant and Faculty at Manipal Academy of Higher Education-South Bangalore Campus (Manipal ProLearn-Data Science).

 Mr. Mohan Kumar Silaparasetty is very Senior Data Science and AI Professional and comes with 25+ years of rich industry experience in the field.
 He is a well-known expert in the field of Big Data, Artificial Intelligence, and Machine Learning and trained numerous professionals in the Data Science and Big Data field.

-He is the founder and CEO of Trendwise Analytics which is into consulting and provides AI, Machine Learning and Data Science solution to the corporates.
+Furthermore, he is the founder and CEO of Trendwise Analytics which is into consulting and provides AI, Machine Learning and Data Science solution to the corporates.
 He worked in senior leadership roles in the field of Data Science and Analytics in the reputed Multinational organizations like IBM and SAP Labs.

 His areas of expertise include Artificial Intelligence, Big Data, Hadoop (Cloudera/Hortonworks), Spark, Data Science, Machine Learning, R, Python, Deep Learning and Tensorflow.
 He is also an organizer for Bangalore Hadoop Meetup Group and Bangalore AI Meetup group in India.
 He is Engineering Graduate from India’s premier technical institute, Indian Institute of Technology – Kharagpur.

 Anit Bhandari is a lead data scientist with VMware.
 He has over 6 years of experience working in various machine learning and deep learning applications.
 His research interest includes customer relationship management, customer churn, loyalty programs, supply chain, e-commerce analytics, digital marketing in both B2C and B2B domains.
 He has worked with eBay, Capillary, Manthan and some of the top retail chains in India to develop, build and implement machine learning and data science models for various business problems.